-early 13c., "loud outcry, clamor, shouting," from Old French noise "din, disturbance, uproar, brawl" (11c., in modern French only in phrase chercher noise "to pick a quarrel"), also "rumor, report, news," apparently from Latin nausea "disgust, annoyance, discomfort," literally "seasickness" (see nausea).
+c.
+1200, "sound of a musical instrument;" mid-13c., "loud speech, outcry, clamor, shouting;" c.
+1300, "a sound of any kind from any source," especially a loud and disagreeable sound, from Old French noise "din, disturbance, uproar, brawl" (11c., in modern French only in phrase chercher noise "to pick a quarrel"), also "rumor, report, news," a word of uncertain origin, replacing Replaced native gedyn (see din).

-Another theory traces the Old French word to Latin noxia "hurting, injury, damage."
+According to some, it is from Latin nausea "disgust, annoyance, discomfort," literally "seasickness" (see nausea).
+According to others, it is from Latin noxia "hurting, injury, damage."
 OED considers that "the sense of the word is against both suggestions," but nausea could have developed a sense in Vulgar Latin of "unpleasant situation, noise, quarrel" (compare Old Provençal nauza "noise, quarrel").
-Meaning "loud or unpleasant sound" is from c.
-1300.
-Replaced native gedyn (see din).
+Confusion with annoy, noisome, and other similar words seems to have occurred.

-late 14c., "to praise; to talk loudly about," from noise (n.).
+late 14c., noisen, "to praise; to talk loudly about, spread by rumor or report," from noise (n.) or from Old French noisier, from the noun in French.
 Related: Noised; noising.

 Dictionary entries near noise